nanobox-quickstarts/nanobox-middleman/README.md

 # cd into the middleman app
 cd nanobox-middleman

-# build the code
+# build the runtime, skip code compile
-nanobox build
+nanobox build --skip-compile

-# start the dev environment
+# deploy the runtime to the dev environment
-nanobox dev start
+nanobox dev deploy

 # add a convenient way to access your app from the browser
 nanobox dev dns add middleman.nanobox.dev